TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 13/Isaiah 13.10.md

 ---

-For the stars of heaven and the constellations thereof shall not give their light; the sun shall be darkened in its going forth, and the moon shall not cause its light to shine.
+For the stars of the sky and its constellations will not give their light.
+The sun will be darkened in its going forth, and the moon will not cause its light to shine.